microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 - **Third OR Gate:** Select the NOT symbol on the right side of the gate
 - **Fourth OR Gate:** Select the NOT symbol on the right side of the gate

-These settings set CLC4 as the pass through of the system clock (red boxes in Figure 9).
+These settings configure CLC4 as a pass through of the system clock.
+Refer to the image below for an illistration of all of the module configurations described above (red boxes in Figure 9).

 *Figure 9 -  Configuration of CLC4*

 ![Configuration of CLC4](images/Configuration_of_CLC4.png)

-### Setup - Clock Control, Configuration bits, and Interrupt Manager
+### Setup - System Settings )Clock Control, Configuration bits, and Interrupt Manager)
 Click on Clock Control in the Project Resources list to open the configuraton menu.
 Within the menu, modify the following settings:
 - **Current Oscillator Source Select:** Select 'HFINTOSC_32MHz' from the dropdown menu
 - **HF Internal Clock:** Select '16_MHz' from the dropdown menu
 - **System Clock (Hz):** Verify that the Hz value updated to '16000000'

-These clock settings are also shown within the red boxes in Figure 10.
+Refer to the image below for an illustration of all of the configurations described above (red boxes in Figure 10).

 *Figure 10 -  Clock Control Configuration*